Bouchaib542/-title-Goldbach-Strong-Conjecture-Calculator-GPS-Prime-Pair-Finder-title-/README.md

-# Goldbach Strong Conjecture Calculator – GPS Prime Pair Finder
+# Probabilistic Justification of Goldbach’s GPS Model

 This repository presents the article:

-**Probabilistic Justification of the GPS Model for Goldbach's Conjecture**
+**Probabilistic Justification of Goldbach’s GPS Model**
 *by Bahbouhi Bouchaib, Independent Researcher, Nantes, France*

 🧠 This article proposes a new conjecture based on the interval